CISecurity/ArtifactExpressions/artifacts/cisco-asa/cisco_asa.snmp_host_object.rst

 Description
 -----------

 The Cisco ASA: SNMP Host Object test is used to check the properties of specific output lines from an SNMP configuration.

+The snmp_host_object element is used by an snmp_host test to define the 'snmp host' ASA command to be tested.

+The snmp_host_state element defines the different information that can be used to evaluate the result of a specific 'snmp host' ASA command.
+This includes the host and the corresponding options.

 Technical Details
 -----------------